Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Example data

 The queries for Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Zcash return data that should be parsed using the `bitcoin` parser in `parsers`.
+The query for Cardano returns data that should be parsed using the `cardano` parser in `parsers`.
 The rest return data that is already in the necessary parsed form.

 ### Bitcoin